Team-Catalyst-MLSA/amy_bot/README.md

 ## Overview

-Powered by Chat GPT-4, Amy is not just any bot; she's been meticulously trained with direct integration to the Learn Student Ambassador Handbook.
+Powered by Chat GPT-4, Amy is not just any bot; she's been meticulously trained with Student Ambassador Handbook.
 Whether you're a new ambassador or a seasoned member, Amy is here to provide precise and insightful answers to all your MLSA Program-related queries.

 ## Technology Stack

-- **AI Model**: Chat GPT-4
+- **AI Model**: Chat GPT-4-32K
 - **Platform**: Power Virtual Automate (PVA)
+- **Other Azure resouces**:Search Service,Storage account

 ## Features

+- **Generative Answers**:Amy can find and present information from sources without creation of topics.
+- **GPT-4**:Able to generate more accurate and coherent responses.
-- **Deep Integration**: Direct access to the Learn Student Ambassador Handbook.
+- **Deep Integration**: Trained with data in Student Ambassador Handbook.
 - **Intelligent Conversations**: Rigorous training sessions ensure Amy's exceptional intelligence and adeptness at understanding intricate queries.
 - **Seamless Experience**: Designed and deployed using PVA for smooth user interaction.

+- ## Services Offered

+- **Assistance**: Capable of Assisting Student Ambassadors in their journey
+- **Addressing Queries**: Able to address almost all of the student Ambassador's Queries
+- **Escalation Services**: Supports Teams and Email Escalation to SA-Coordinator or SA-Help on Ambassador's request
+- **Forms**:Able to share forms on Student Ambassador's request

 ## Getting Started